TLouf/Py4DataSci-course/python-school/getting_started/1-python-install.md

 Luckily, all Linux distributions are already shipped with package managers to easily install applications.

 - If you have Ubuntu, you may need to install `python3-venv`:
     ```bash
     sudo apt-get install python3-venv
     ```

-- If you _don't_ have Ubuntu, you probably know yourself how to install Python and pip, but feel free to ask the course instructor for help.
+- If you _don't_ have Ubuntu, you probably already know how to install Python and pip, but feel free to ask the course instructor for help.

 To verify the installation, try to run from the terminal